 Yves-André Hubert filmed them for Antenne 2 TV channel, which broadcast the ballet on December 27th 1976.”
 (Nureyev dancing in Petrushka) 3

-Another unforgettable show during our years in Paris was George Gerswin’s “Porgy and Bess”,with libretto written by author DuBose Heyward and lyricist Ira Gershwin.
-It is one of my favorite operas ever, but it can not ever be compared to Mozart, Verdi, Puccini or Richard Strauss.
-It is an entirely different kind of opera and there are even spoken parts in the libretto.
+Another fascinating show during our years in Paris was George Gerswin’s “Porgy and Bess”, with libretto written by author DuBose Heyward and lyricist Ira Gershwin.
+It is one of my favorite operas ever, which is in fact a meaningless statement since it can not ever be compared to Mozart, Verdi, Puccini or Richard Strauss.
+It is an entirely different kind of production and there are even spoken parts in the libretto.

-“Porgy” was created in 1935.
-“Porgy and Bess” was first performed in Boston on September 30, 1935, before it moved to Broadway in New York City.
+“Porgy and Bess” was created in 1935 and it was first performed in Boston on September 30, 1935, before it moved to Broadway in New York City.

 “It featured a cast of classically trained African-American singers — a daring artistic choice at the time.
 After suffering from an initially unpopular public reception due in part to its racially charged theme, a 1976 Houston Grand Opera production gained it new popularity, and it is now one of the best-known and most frequently performed operas.”(Wikipedia)